 Usable for any input device, it is the number of degrees covered by the maximum coverage of any input device.
 These two menu items enable scaling.
-Generally there is no point in scaling serial input devices unless you have gearing at the antenna to change the coverage of the encoder.
+Generally there is no point in scaling serial input devices such as the AS5045, HH-05 etc unless you have gearing at the antenna to change the coverage of the encoder.
+This function may find use for potentiometers, inclinometers and screwjacks.
+In later versions of this software a floating decimal adjustment is possible to provide quite accurate scaling.
+See versions 8.00 onward for the 18F4682/85.